-Menu Description View Status (Ctrl + S) Displays status information that can be assigned to and/or removed from an item such as damaged, missing, in transit, or withdrawn.
-View Statistics (Ctrl + T) Displays statistical category assignments for an item that can be added and/or removed.
+Menu Description View Statistics (Ctrl + T) Displays statistical category assignments for an item that can be added and/or removed.
 View Notes (Ctrl + N) Displays any note associated with the item record.
 View Barcodes (Ctrl + A) Displays the Barcodes dialog box for adding or deleting barcodes from an item record.